Ulflander/compendium-js/README.md

 # NextNlpJs

 English-speaking Natural Language Processing for Node.js and the browser.
-Focused on providing a usefull representation of a text.
+Focused on providing a usefull and accurate representation of a text.

 Minimal version targeted size for a stable version is ~90k.